dreadstar/Meshrabiya/README.md

 # Meshrabiya
+## MeshSettings

+**Location:** `Meshrabiya/lib-meshrabiya/src/main/java/com/ustadmobile/meshrabiya/settings/MeshSettings.kt`

+**Purpose:**
+MeshSettings provides centralized configuration and runtime settings for the Meshrabiya library.
+It manages mesh-related preferences such as replica count and is intended for use by Meshrabiya components only.
+Use `MeshSettings.init(context)` to initialize and access mesh settings within the library.

 Meshrabiya is a mesh network for Android that operates over WiFi.
 It allows applications to seamlessly communicate over multiple hops and multiple WiFi direct and/or Local Only Hotspots.